Relational Learning in Education

 Healthy Schools AI Summit, please click here

 Your Relational Learning in Education project/practice/story can be featured on a page of the Taos Institute’s Website!
 We invite you to join with us to share your story of a project or practice that creates Relational Learning.
 We can also share your Relational Learning in Education project/practice/story in languages other than English.
-Let us know if you have an idea.

 We want to thank Kristen Chorba and Dr. Anne Morrison, a Taos Institute Associate, from Kent State University.
 They have created this wonderful feature on our website to provide a way for everyone to share their Relational Learning practices.
-Please join us in thanking them for creating this space for sharing.